TomaszWoloszyn983/westport-travel-guide/README.md

-## Feature
+## Features
 The page includes five sections devided into three subpages:
 It is as follows:
 - **Home Page** that contain some general informations about the town.
 This section also contains two other subsections:
     * **Events** section presents list of events taking place in the town in the nearest future and it is suppose to be updated as often as it's possible.

     * **Contact** section and the map with pointed the locations of Westport.
 It also contains the address of the Town Hall, contact phone number and email address.
     The user also can post a question to the towns information center.
-This section needs some updates, such as applying a specific address for posting the massage to.
-Temporarily an attempt to send a message effects being redirected back to the Home Page.
+This section needs some updates, such as applying the address for posting the massage.
+Temporarily an attempt to send a message effects with being redirected back to the Home Page.
+    The "ask question" form is also protected from posting empty messages.

       Clicking the Send button will result with being redirected to the home page as you can se on the pictures below: